 This forces the fuel inlet valve open causing an influx of fuel which raises the float chamber fuel level above normal and consequently enriches the mixture.
-This enrichement gradually decreases as the fuel is used up and stops when the float chamber level has returned to normal.
+This enrichment gradually decreases as the fuel is used up and stops when the float chamber level has returned to normal.

-This device requires quite a lot of care from the operator because il the chamber fuel level is raised insufficiently, the engine may not start because the mixture is still excessively weak; alternatively, if the chamber level is raised too much, the resulting over-rich mixture may also prevent the engine starting.
+This device requires quite a lot of care from the operator because if the chamber fuel level is raised insufficiently, the engine may not start because the mixture is still excessively weak; alternatively, if the chamber level is raised too much, the resulting over-rich mixture may also prevent the engine starting.

-3.4. - Idle systems
+3.4.
+Idle systems

-At idle the carburettor supplies only the mixture required to keep the engine running at very moderate rpm.
+At idle the Carburetor supplies only the mixture required to keep the engine running at very moderate rpm.
 The engine needs only a small amount of air when idling and the throttle slide should therefore be almost completely closed.

-Upstream of the slide there is only a weak vacuum, insufficient to cause the main circuit to deliver any fuel emulsion, while downstream of the slide there is a stronger vacuum wich activates the idle circuit; idle circuits are designed with either a mixture-adjusting screw or with an air-adjusting screw.
+Upstream of the slide there is only a weak vacuum, insufficient to cause the main circuit to deliver any fuel emulsion, while downstream of the slide there is a stronger vacuum which activates the idle circuit; idle circuits are designed with either a mixture-adjusting screw or with an air adjusting screw.
+Check that the throttle cable has about 1 mm free play when the slide is fully closed.
+Always adjust the idle setting with the engine fully warm.